davidsaltacc/shadowclient/info.md

 ## yet to do:
-* better config saving. have each thing that has to be saved in the config, have its own methods to read and write to a string, that way we don't always have to add to Config.save and .load
 * use #c:ores & #minecraft:ores for xray! tags are a thing
 - possible that you can block with a shield and attack at the same time?
 - no mining slowdown in air or water (pretend we are on the ground, maybe?)